NAIOP Massachusetts Updates on COVID-19 + CRE

 Commercial and Residential Eviction Moratorium Legislation

-NAIOP recognizes the importance of helping small businesses who have been impacted by this crisis and we are grateful to the many members who have provided technical expertise on this issue.
+NAIOP recognizes the importance of helping small businesses who have been impacted by this crisis and we are happy to see that the final bill includes language that serves small businesses and commercial landlords across the Commonwealth in these uncertain times.
+We are grateful to the many members who have provided technical expertise on this issue.

 Property Tax Update